-- ii) agricultural uses; - iii) agriculture-related uses subject to Section 17.4; - iv) animal kennels as an accessory use to a single detached dwelling on a non-farm property; - v) bed and breakfast establishments on a non-farm property in accordance with Section 8.5; - vi) conservation uses; - vii) existing uses as defined in a Provincial Plan; - viii) farm employee accommodation in accordance with Section 17.6.2; - ix) garden suites; - x) home industries as an accessory use to a single detached dwelling on a non-farm property in accordance with Section 8.5.2; - xi) home occupations in accordance with Section 8.5.2; - xii) additional needs housing on non-farm properties in accordance with Section 17.6.1; - xiii) on-farm diversified uses, subject to Section 17.5; and, - xiv) single detached dwellings on existing lots.
+- i) additional residential units in accordance with section 17.6.1; - ii) agricultural uses; - iii) agriculture-related uses subject to section 17.4; - iv) animal kennels as an accessory use to a single detached dwelling on a non-farm property; - v) bed and breakfast establishments on a non-farm property in accordance with section 8.5; - vi) conservation uses; - vii) existing uses as defined in a Provincial Plan; - viii) farm employee accommodation in accordance with section 17.6.2; - ix) garden suites;

+- x) home industries as an accessory use to a single detached dwelling on a non-farm property in accordance with section 8.5.2; - xi) home occupations in accordance with section 8.5.2; - xii) housing for special needs on non-farm properties in accordance with section 17.6.1; - xiii) on-farm diversified uses, subject to section 17.5; and, - xiv) single detached dwellings on existing lots.
-- a) The creation of new lots in the Prime Agricultural Area designation is only permitted in the following instances: - i) agricultural uses, provided that the lots are of a size appropriate for the type of agricultural uses common in the area and are sufficiently large, to the satisfaction of the Town, to maintain flexibility for future changes in the type or size of agricultural operations; - ii) acquisition of land by a public body for infrastructure projects; - iii) conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, providing no separate residential lot is created;

-- iv) minor lot adjustments or boundary additions, provided they do not create a separate lot for a residential dwelling and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; - v) existing or new agriculture-related uses, such as farm-related commercial and farm-related industrial uses that are not on lands that are subject to the Oak Ridges Moraine Conservation Plan, that are limited in scale and directly related to the farm operation or farm operators in the area, supports agriculture, and provides direct products or services to farm operations as a primary activity.
-Such uses will be compatible with and will not hinder surrounding agricultural operations In these cases, the new lot will be limited to the minimum size required for the use and appropriate individual private on-site water and wastewater systems will be required; - vi) outside of Provincial Plan areas, the establishment of additional rural residential lots may be permitted as permitted by Provincial legislation - vii) severance of an existing habitable farm residence that is surplus to a farming operation as a result of a farm consolidation, provided that the lot created is limited to the minimum size required to accommodate the residence and appropriate water and sewer services.
+- a) The creation of new lots in the prime agricultural area designation is only permitted in the following instances: - agricultural uses, provided that the lots are of a size appropriate for the type of agricultural uses common in the area and are sufficiently large, to the satisfaction of the Town, to maintain flexibility for future changes in the type or size of agricultural operations; - ii) acquisition of land by a public body for infrastructure projects; - iii) conveyances to public bodies or non-profit agencies for natural heritage or conservation purposes, providing no separate residential lot is created; - iv) minor lot adjustments or boundary additions, provided they do not create a separate lot for a residential dwelling and there is no increased fragmentation of a key natural heritage feature or key hydrologic feature; - v) existing or new agriculture-related uses, such as farm-related commercial and farm-related industrial uses that are not on lands that are subject to the Oak Ridges Moraine Conservation Plan, that are limited in scale and directly related to the farm operation or farm operators in the area, supports agriculture, and provides direct products or services to farm operations as a primary activity.
+Such uses will be compatible with and will not hinder surrounding agricultural operations In these cases, the new lot will be limited to the minimum size required for the use and appropriate individual private on-site water and wastewater systems will be required; - vi) outside of Provincial Plan areas, the establishment of additional rural residential lots may be permitted as permitted by Provincial legislation

+- vii) severance of an existing habitable farm residence that is surplus to a farming operation as a result of a farm consolidation, provided that the lot created is limited to the minimum size required to accommodate the residence and appropriate water and sewer services.
 The establishment of a new residential dwelling on the retained farmland is prohibited. - viii) New residential dwellings are prohibited on any remnant parcel of farmland created by the severance.
-The approach used to ensure that no new residential dwellings are permitted on the remnant parcel may be recommended by the Province, or based on municipal approaches which achieve the same objective; and, - ix) The removal of land from the Prime Agricultural Area will only be permitted for a settlement area boundary expansion or adjustments in accordance with the policies of this Plan, applicable Provincial Plans and Provincial legislation. - b) The Prime Agricultural Area, is designated on Schedule B4, Land Use Designations, and Schedule E1, Rural System, and is protected for long-term use for agriculture, as a significant element of the Town's economy and a source of food. - 17.9.3 Non-agricultural uses are discouraged in the Prime Agricultural Area and may only be permitted in accordance with the policies of this Plan, applicable Provincial Plans and Provincial legislation and subject to the satisfactory completion of an agricultural impact assessment, for:
+The approach used to ensure that no new residential dwellings are permitted on the remnant parcel may be recommended by the Province, or based on municipal approaches which achieve the same objective; and - ix) The removal of land from the prime agricultural area will only be permitted for a settlement area boundary expansion or adjustments in accordance with the policies of this Plan, applicable Provincial Plans and Provincial legislation. - 17.9.3 Non-agricultural uses are generally discouraged in the prime agricultural area and may only be permitted subject to the satisfactory completion of an agricultural impact assessment and in accordance with the policies of this Plan, applicable Provincial Plans and Provincial legislation.